nathanrosspowell/castlebot/README.md

 $ npm start
 ```

-Don't forget to set your `BOT_API_KEY` environment variable bedore doing so.
+Don't forget to set your `CASTLEBOT_API_KEY` environment variable bedore doing so.
 Alternatively you can also create a file called `token.js` in the root folder and put your token there (you can use the `token.js.example` file as a reference).

 ## The Making of